16 Pros and Cons of Being a Digital Nomad

-A digital nomad can be defined as someone who travels the world while making money online to fund their traveling lifestyle.
-When people think of a digital nomad, they often picture someone on their laptop working from amazing locations like mountain top jungles or nearby white sandy beaches.
+When people think of a digital nomad, they often picture someone on their laptop working from amazing locations like mountain top jungles or white sandy beaches.
 These images attract many people to the digital nomad lifestyle, but this lifestyle is not always as glamorous as it might seem.
 I’ve been a digital nomad for some 20 years.
-In this post, I’m going to give you the warts and all the pros and cons of being a digital nomad to help you decide whether the digital nomad lifestyle is for you.
-Are you ready?
+In this post, I’m going to give you the ‘warts and all’ version of all the pros and cons of being a digital nomad to help you decide whether the digital nomad lifestyle is for you.
+Because like everything, there are advantages and disadvantages of being a digital nomad and it’s not for everyone.
+Are you ready to delve into what it’s like to be a digital nomad?

 Disclaimer: This post may contain affiliate.
 If you click through and make a purchase I will receive a small commission at not extra cost to you.
 Read full disclosure here.